Pankaja-Developer/React-Practice-Developer-Tools-Debugging-Error-Handling/README.md

-# Fragment in React JS
+# Top 5 Netflix Series List

-this contains how to use fragmentation in different ways.
+this contains list of movies.